Home Conversion Tracking How to Create a Postback URL in Affiliate Marketing. What It Is & How It Works?

 Learn how to connect ad networks, affiliate networks, and tracking systems in our guide (with screenshots.)

-Both conversion tracking with Postback URLs and no-traffic-loss solutions like Backlinks are essential in affiliate marketing.
+Conversion tracking with a marketer’s postback URLs and no-traffic-loss solutions, like Backlinks, are essential tools in affiliate marketing for data driven decisions.

-They will significantly help you preserve your budget and simplify the process of optimizing and scaling your campaign.
-With Adsterra, you can flawlessly set up an integration with the top trackers on the market: Voluum, BeMob, Binom, Cake, Keitaro, HasOffers.
-And our AI-powered Direct Link tool will keep you safe from wasting money if the traffic you bought didin’t match the offer.
+They will significantly help you preserve your budget and simplify the process of optimizing and scaling your advertising campaign.
+With Adsterra ad network, you can flawlessly set up an integration with the top tracking platform on the market: Voluum, BeMob, Binom, Cake, Keitaro, HasOffers, and other advertiser’s tracking system.
+And our AI-powered Smartlink tool will keep you safe from wasting money if the traffic you bought didn’t match the offer.

 More data, less money for tests, more opportunities to get better payouts.
-Fly high with Adsterra!
+Fly high with Adsterra ad network!

 Related Posts